Ngô Đình Khả: French policy towards Emperor Thành Thái

-Kha's stand
+Khả's stance

 Levecque then forced the Council of Ministers to sign a petition requesting Thành Thái abdicate.
 He warned them that not signing the request would be tantamount to a rebellion against France.
-However, Ngô Dinh Kha refused to sign the request and resigned instead.
-Without his signature Levecque would be unable to claim that he had agreed to the removal of Thành Thái and this allowed Kha to write to newspapers both in Vietnam and France about what was happening with regards to the emperor.
-Levecque forced Nguyen Huu Bai to get Kha's signature, Bai refused and offered his resignation as well.
-However, this was not a good idea for Levecque as Bai and Kha were the only two Catholics in the Imperial Court and if both of them were dismissed at the same time, Levecque would not be able to deal with the repercussions back in France.

-Eventually Levecque presented the petition requesting the emperor's abdication to Thành Thái without Ngô Dinh Kha's signature.
-At this point, Kha sent the articles to both the French and Vietnamese press denouncing Levecque's actions.

-Kha's stand against the French became known throughout Vietnam.
-Some scholars have noted that there were folk songs and poems written about his bravery.
+However, Khả refused to sign the request and resigned instead.
+Without his signature Levecque would be unable to claim that he had agreed to the removal of Thành Thái and this allowed Khả to write to newspapers both in Vietnam and France about what was happening with regards to the emperor.
+Levecque forced Nguyễn Hữu Bài to get Khả's signature, Bài refused and offered his resignation as well.
+Eventually, Levecque presented the petition requesting the emperor's abdication to Thành Thái without Ngô Dinh Khả's signature.
+At this point, Khả sent the articles to both the French and Vietnamese press denouncing Levecque's actions.
+Khả's stance against the French became known throughout Vietnam.
+Some scholars have noted there were folk songs and poems written about his bravery.
 Edward Miller writes that Ho Chi Minh himself recalled one of the proverbs, "To deport the King, you must first get rid of Kha."

 Repercussions

-The Council of Regents, presided over by Levecque sentenced Ngô Dinh Kha to be stripped of all his ranks, functions and honours.
+The Council of Regents, presided over by Levecque sentenced Khả to be stripped of all his ranks, functions, and honours.
 He was to be sent back to his native village in Le Thuy, in the province of Quảng Bình.
 He would also not receive his pension which was entitled to him.
-Bai pleaded with Levecque and he acquiesced to Kha being sent to Phu Cam, his parish of residence.
-However, some historians have challenged this notion of why Kha had resigned and claimed that he resigned as Grand Chamberlain because his "reformist plans had been wrecked."
+However, some historians have challenged this notion of why Khả had resigned and claimed that he resigned as Grand Chamberlain because his "reformist plans had been wrecked."